Please read these terms and conditions before entering BAFTA's online competition.

 Terms & Conditions

-The prize draw is open to all UK residents except employees of any company or organisation associated with the prize draw (including without limitation the British Academy of Film and Television Arts) and their families; the agents of any of the above companies or organisations, their employees and the families of their employees; or any other person associated with this prize draw.
+The prize draw is open to over 18s only and excludes employees of any company or organisation associated with the prize draw (including without limitation the British Academy of Film and Television Arts) and their families; the agents of any of the above companies or organisations, their employees and the families of their employees; or any other person associated with this prize draw.

 Only people living within the UK may enter.
-If you enter from outside the UK your entry will be discounted.
+If you enter from outside the UK you must provide a UK address for delivery of the prize.

 All entry instructions form part of the terms and conditions, which, by taking part, all entrants will be deemed to have accepted.